Making Protein Digestibility Testing Easier to Swallow

 Medallion’s ASAP Quality Score method

-The ASAP Quality Score developed at Medallion Labs uses the same casein standard as the traditional PDCAAS method, but is able to achieve the same effects in vitro (in a test tube) rather than in vivo (inside a living subject).
+The ASAP Quality Score, developed at Medallion Labs, uses the same casein standard as the traditional PDCAAS method but achieves similar results in vitro (in a test tube) rather than in vivo (inside a living subject).

-The in vitro ASAP method results show excellent correlation to the in vivo rat values.
-Correlations are greater than 0.97 over a wide range of scores.
+- Excellent correlation to in vivo rat values (correlations greater than 0.97 over a wide range of scores).

 1Based on published literature values